PabloMemescobar/solid-doodle/index.md

 ### __<ins>Some relevant cmd line arguments</ins>__
 - cd
-  - cd is known as Change Directory, is is used to navigate from your current working directory into one of it's children
+  - cd is known as Change Directory, it is used to navigate from your current working directory into one of it's children

 - cd ..
   - By adding .. after cd instead of a directory, you go up from your current working directory to it's parent